wanghui2016/fbase/README.md

 Raft consensus

-# splitting
+# split

-splitting as a write operation to be replicated to create a new range within the original disk
+Option A: a split is also a replicated write operation which creates a new range within the original disk, so it is triggered by the range leader without coordination by the master

+Option B: a split is not local to the source node but migrates one or two new shards to other nodes so coordinated by the master; each range has a state machine - Creating, Active, Frozen, Removing, et al.

-* rebalancing
+# rebalancing

-data/load is rebalanced via replica adjustment coordinated by CM
+data/load is rebalanced via replica adjustment coordinated by the master